 |

 Tom Hurrle practices Japanese styles of acupuncture in the Lincoln Square neighborhood of Chicago.
 He uses Shakuju and Japanese Meridian Therapy, methods based on refined palpation and delicate needle technique.
-He is a past president of the Illinois Association of Acupuncture and Oriental Medicine, and teaches at Pacific College of Oriental Medicine.
+He is a past president of the Illinois Society of Acupuncturists, and teaches at Pacific College of Health Sciences.
 Some Context: Traditional Japanese Acupuncture

 |